aalmuzairee/mad/README.md

 # Train MAD (Ours) with all three cameras and evaluate on all three singular and combined
 python train.py agent=mad task=basketball

-# Train Baseline (MVD) with two cameras, and evaluating on singular and combined cameras
+# Train MVD (Baseline) with two cameras, and evaluating on singular and combined cameras
 python train.py agent=baselines.mvd task=hammer cameras=[first,third1] eval_cameras=[[first],[third1],[first,third1]]

-# Train Baseline (VIB) with two cameras, and evaluating only on combined cameras
+# Train VIB (Baseline) with two cameras, and evaluating only on combined cameras
 python train.py agent=baselines.vib task=soccer cameras=[first,third1] eval_cameras=[[first,third1]]
 ```
  where the log outputs will be: